k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Fabric_And_TDM_Hardware_Requirements/02_hardware_req_for_dev_qa.md

 1 x CentOS 7.9 Operating System or Redhat 7.9 with latest patches (CentOS/ Redhat 8 are not certified), and the following hardware:

+- Modern Xeon Processor
-- CPU: 4 Cores/vCPUs.
-(Modern Xeon Processor).
+- 4 Cores/vCPUs

-- RAM: 12GB.
+- RAM: 12GB
 - Storage: The preferred storage is attached local SSD’s in non-RAID configuration.
 In cases where SAN must be used, it has to be flush one and in RAID-0.
   **NAS are not certified**.

   - The FS volumes required are as follows: